Scripture Reference: Acts 8:4-5, 26-40

 Children can relate to the man from Ethiopia because they often hear preaching or read Scripture that they do not understand.
 Just as the Spirit sent Philip to help the Ethiopians understand, God provides a family of faith to surround children and help them learn what they need for a growing and maturing faith.
 Think of the people in your congregation who provide this for children.
 This can be elders, preachers, teachers and other Christians.
 The children might also have other people like relatives who help them understand what the Scripture says.
 And you are that person to the children in your class.

 Way to Introduce the Story:

-It was sad that they had to leave Jerusalem but the good thing was that wherever the Christians went they preached about Jesus.
+It was sad that they had to leave Jerusalem but the good thing was that wherever the followers of Jesus went they preached about King Jesus.
 Because of that many more people heard the good news.
-One of the Christians preaching about Jesus was named Philip.
+One of these followers of Jesus was named Philip.
 He was a man who was wise and lived according to the Holy Spirit.
 Philip travelled to Samaria and told the people there about Jesus.

-The man was from the Ethiopia.
+The man was from Ethiopia.
 At that time this country was very rich and powerful.
 The man was an important official in charge of all of the Queen’s treasures.
 He was on his way back home after going to Jerusalem to worship.
-The man was reading from a scroll that contained the writings of the prophet Isaiah.
-He was reading about a lamb that was sacrificed but he did not know what that meant.
+The man was reading from a scroll of the prophet Isaiah.
+He was reading about a suffering lamb that was sacrificed on behalf of others but he did not know what that meant.

 The Holy Spirit of God told Philip to go up to the chariot so Philip ran up to it.
 Philip asked the Ethiopian, “Do you understand what you are reading?”